The Cyberpreparedness Unit logo

 In Maryland, the strategy for prioritizing and approving projects using SLCGP funds will be developed and maintained by the State of Maryland SLCGP Planning Committee.

 The purpose of the Maryland State and Local Cybersecurity Grant Program Planning Committee (the “Committee”) is to develop, approve, implement, monitor, review, and revise as appropriate a strategic plan (the “Funding Plan”) that establishes funding priorities and approves projects, which are intended to identify, assess, and address cyber risks within and across state and local government organizations in the State of Maryland in accordance with the requirements of the Infrastructure Investment and Jobs Act (IIJA) (Pub.
-L. No. 117-58) and the State and
+L. No. 117-58) and the State and Local Cybersecurity Grant Program (SLCGP) administered by the United States Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA) and the Federal Emergency Management Agency (FEMA).

 The SLCGP funds granted to the State of Maryland will be distributed by the